erinlhiggins/erinlhiggins.github.io/_pages/dissertation.md

 Main Topic
 ======
 The focus of my dissertation will be on creating equitable and accessible makerspaces in community rec centers.
-The framing of work will be around design justice and aligning makerspace with the social justice movements in their surrounding communities.
+The framing of work will be around design justice and aligning makerspace development decisions with the social justice movements in their surrounding communities.

  Previous Work in this Area
 ======